To print this page properly - use Print icon located on the page.

 • to add their voices to support or oppose the passage of that legislation.

 Places at risk are environmental areas that are in need of immediate protection from enroaching development.
 If we work together to act now, these places can be put into conservancy, whether through legislation to protect the areas or to add them to the park systems, or through agreements with private landowners.
-The Society has knowledgeable individuals who lobby for protecting these areas.
+The Society has knowledgeable individuals who advocate for protecting these areas.
 You can help by adding your voice.

 If you know of a site that should be added to this list, please contact info @ mdflora.org.